amee-project/niche-poc/README.md

 # niche-poc

-simple NICHE proof of concept
+A simple NICHE proof of concept service.

+## Summary
+A simple NodeJS service that shows how an MVP NICHE works.

+## Related Links

+ * (assets/api-story.md)[API STory]